 Another reason I think Halloween is great for older kids is that they enjoy it.
 My older teens HATE EVERYTHING.
 Everything is dumb to them and nothing is worth their precious time.
 So, when they get excited to go out in a costume they have planned out with a group of similarly excited kids, it makes me happy.
 Don't tell them no, or that they are too old.
 Give them the dang Tootsie Roll and let them be non-criminal kids.

 Parents Want Candy Too

 I still love getting in a costume and going out with my kids.
 I love the occasional free candy I get from random houses.
-I'd love it if every house asked the parent if they want a piece of candy too.
-Worst case scenario is we eat it ourselves and get fat.
+I'd love it if every house asked the parent if they wanted a piece of candy too.
+The worst-case scenario is we eat it ourselves and get fat.
 In the best scenario, we eat some and share the rest with our kids.

 Don't be the person who ruins our dreams.